olivierdalang/layerCombinations/README.md

     - "current" layer combination is stored
 - 2013-04-18 - Version 0.7 :
     - storage format improved (using the new composer's UUID), applying compositions to maps should be more robust
     - /!\ compatibility is broken with 0.6.
-A python script is provided to partialy translate old files (almost untested).
+A python script is provided to partialy translate old files (almost untested)
     - added "use folding" checkbox to temporarily disable the folding feature
     - several bug fixes
+- 2013-06-08 - Version 0.8 :
+    - adapted to Python API V2
+    - corrected a bug where combination's application where lost upon reloading the project
+    - "- NONE -" combination now also stores folding
+    - /!\ compatibility is broken with 0.7.